Unison Bending

 Tips & Techniques

-- •Use multiple fingers behind the bending finger for strength and control.
+- •Support the bending finger with your other fingers for maximum control.

 Ready to Practice?